unsplash/sum-types-io-ts/docs/modules/index.ts.md

 ## nullaryFrom

 Derive a codec for nullary members to/from any other type.
-Necessary for many object-based use cases.
-If the encoded representation is `null` then `nullary` can be directly used instead.
+If the encoded representation is `null` or forming part of an object then `nullary` can be used instead.

 **Signature**